ConnectOut-sdp/sdp2023/README.md

 Before running this project, please ensure you have the following:

-- Android 13 (Android 11+) installed on your development machine.
+- Android 13 installed on your development machine.
 - Android API Level 32 installed and configured in your development environment.

 # Getting Started